Updated - March 3, 2022

 No matter which country you end up travelling to (or staying in long-term), hospital costs and ambulatory costs can add up quickly.

 These costs are even more exorbitant if you need emergency evacuation from the country.
-An air evacuation from Thailand to Canada would cost $150,000, and from Southern U.S.A., it would be $20,000.
+An air evacuation from Thailand to Canada would cost an estimated $150,000, and from Southern U.S.A., it would be $20,000 and upwards.

 If you are a foreigner, you usually have to visit hospitals geared towards foreigners or other very costly private hospitals.
 The public hospitals are mostly restricted to locals only.